FHantke/brave-browser-wiki/PageGraph.md

 * Track when scripts call common Web API fingerprinting methods
 * Puppeteer integration
 * GraphML export for offline / after the fact analysis
+* Chromium devtools integration, for in-browser analysis of the graph.
+Currently allows for observing the full history of any node in the document.

 Not Done But Will Be Done Shortly
 ---